TSYS-Merchant/shopping-cart-integrations/magento/README.md

 #magento

+[Magento](http://magento.com/) offers flexible, scalable eCommerce solutions designed to help you grow and succeed online.
+Magento's cost-effective technology platform makes it possible for you to control the content, functionality, look and feel of your online store.

 The Magento ecommerce platform provides a plug in architecture to self integrate payment and processing products.

 # Quick Usage Guide